mitre/inspec_profile_coding_conventions/README.md

 ## OS/Platform based execution

-If a controls needs to executed diffrently or impact updated based on Virtualization or OS the following resource should be used.
+If a tests needs to executed diffrently or impact updated based on Virtualization or OS the following resource should be used.

 - [virtualization](https://www.inspec.io/docs/reference/resources/virtualization/) : Return the virtualization details of the target
 - [os](https://www.inspec.io/docs/reference/resources/os/) : Return the OS details of the target